rafaelprietocuriel/WaterAndCities/README.md

 # Water and urban forms
-The repository contains three separate tables with the analysis of the links between Water and urban forms.
+The repository contains five separate tables with the analysis of the links between Water and urban forms.
 The tables are:
 - Cities DB
 - Pixels DB
 - Water DB
+- Aridity and rainfall by cities
+- Aridity and rainfall by subregion

 The variable ID links the three separate tables.